This easy, super moist chocolate bundt cake has a deep, rich chocolate flavour and is covered in the ever decadent dulce de leche (caramel treat).

 - ¼ teaspoon baking soda (bicarb/bread soda)

 Dulce De Leche / Caramel Topping

 - ½ tin caramel treat (1dulce de leche/ caramel condensed milk - 98g/7oz)

 - Preheat the oven to 170°C (fan assisted).
 Place the rack in the middle of the oven.

 - In a large mixing bowl combine the butter, cocoa powder, and hot coffee.
 Whisk until the butter is melted and the mixture is smooth and shiny.
-Set aside to cool down for 5 minutes.125 grams butter,60 grams cocoa powder,250 grams coffee
+Set aside to cool down for 5 minutes.125 grams butter, 60 grams unsweetened cocoa powder, 250 grams coffee

 - Whisk together the flour, sugar, baking powder, baking soda, and salt.
-Add this to the cocoa mixture and whisk until just combined and there are no lumps.300 grams white sugar,260 grams plain,¾ teaspoon salt,1 teaspoon baking powder,¼ teaspoon baking soda
+Add this to the cocoa mixture and whisk until just combined and there are no lumps.300 grams white granulated sugar, 260 grams plain flour, ¾ teaspoon table salt, 1 teaspoon baking powder, ¼ teaspoon baking soda

 - Grease the bundt pan either using butter and a dusting of cocoa powder or liberally spray with a non-stick spray.
 Pour the cake mixture into the bundt pan and tap the pan on the kitchen counter to release air bubbles.

 - Bake the cake for 40-50 minutes (checking at the 40-minute mark) until a cake tester comes out mostly clean.
 Let the cake cool in the tin for 10-20 minutes before turning it out onto a wired rack or plate to cool completely.